-If you liked this episode, I’d be supremely grateful if you wouldn’t mind taking 99 seconds to leave me a quick review on iTunes, Spotify, Google, or wherever you listen to podcasts.
+If you liked this episode, I’d be supremely grateful if you wouldn’t mind taking 99 seconds to leave me a quick review on Apple Podcasts, Spotify, Google, or wherever you listen to podcasts.

 It’d mean the world to me and your review also helps others find my podcast, too!

 For Apple Podcasts: Click here, select “Ratings and Reviews,” and then “Write a Review” to let me know what your favorite part of the podcast is.

 Read this episode as a post: